 Why Does the FDA Regulate the Medical Device Design Process?

 Design controls work by ensuring a device is manufactured to meet the needs of the patient or physician.
-Historically, manufacturers have set out to deliver a product with an intended purpose but during design, a different product gets developed.
+Historically, manufacturers have set out to deliver a device with an intended purpose but during design, a different product gets developed.
 This type of product may not meet the customer’s needs.
 When that happens, there can be a misuse of the product, misbranding or labeling issues, or even recalls.
-Design controls help ensure manufacturers have a development methodology that prevents these errors.
+Medical device design controls help ensure manufacturers have a development methodology that prevents these errors.

 DeviceLab and the Medical Device Design Process